mBlinkii/MaUI-ElvUI-Profile-Strings/v7/readme.md

 Here I have put together my complete EvlUI profile for you.
 This profile is for 1440p, for other resolutions, the scaling and position of the elment must be adjusted.

-!!!Important info!
+!!!
+Important info !!!
 I will not continue these profiles, there will be no healer layout for this version.

 ## Changelog
 - first releas v7 - ready for S4